Intra-Articular Laser Therapy

 Intradiscal Platelet Rich Plasma (PRP) Injection for Discogenic Low Back Pain

-Pain Physicians NY is one of the first practices in New York to offer lumbar intradiscal PRP injections for patients suffering with low back pain that stems from the intervertebral discs.
+Pain Physicians NY is one of the first practices in New York to offer lumbar intradiscal PRP injections.
+This stem cell therapy is used for patients suffering with low back pain that stems from the intervertebral discs.
 Discogenic pain often originates from a damaged vertebral disc, sometimes resulting from degenerative disc disease.
 This can occur as our bodies age naturally.

 What is PRP?